 When we’re first learning something, over time and with experience we’re expected to get ‘better.’
 Practice makes perfect as they say.
 Yet we’re bound to develop bad habits and blind spots.
-Whether it’s driving, playing a sport or riding a bike.
+Whether it’s driving, playing a sport or learning a new skill.
 We let some of the ‘best practices’ we’ve learned fall through the cracks.

 Not because we’re trying to be bad at something, but maybe we found a shorter, quicker way of doing something.
 We can’t be bothered following 10 steps to (fill in the blanks) when you can get it done in 3.

-When it comes to leadership, bad habits and often our blind spots can get in the way of the way we lead.
-Depending on the challenge we’re faced with, there’s no ‘quick way’ of helping someone else nor is there a perfect way.
-There’s just showing up and being open to providing guidance and support in the best way we know how.
+When it comes to leadership, bad habits can develop over time and create blind spots that get in the way of the way we lead.
+The more complex challenges leaders often are faced with usually doesn’t offer a quick way of helping others nor is there a perfect way.
+We show up and step into providing guidance that supports those in our charge in the best way we know how.

 I thought about this as I was having brunch with a friend I met at a networking event.
 She’s early in her career and trying to figure out her next steps.
 A mentoring moment to say the least and an interesting conversation we had around leadership and her aspirations to step into a leadership role.